Bendicks

-Bendicks is a chocolate brand currently owned by August Storck KG, famed for its "quintessentially British" Bittermint dark mint chocolates, still made to the original recipe of 1931.
+Bendicks is a chocolate brand currently owned by August Storck KG, known for its "quintessentially British" Bittermint dark mint chocolates, still made to the original recipe of 1931.

 History

-In 1930 Oscar Benson and Colonel 'Bertie' Dickson purchased a small confectionery business at 164 Church street in Kensington, London, with the chocolates made in a tiny basement below the shop.
+In 1930 Oscar Benson and Colonel 'Bertie' Dickson purchased a confectionery business at 164 Church street in Kensington, London, with the chocolates made in a tiny basement below the shop.
 They used the first syllable of each of their surnames to come up with the name Bendicks.

 In 1931 Benson's sister-in-law, Lucia Benson, came up with a dark chocolate so bitter that it was virtually inedible on its own, and combined it with a mint fondant that was so strongly flavoured with mint oil that it was also difficult to eat on its own.
 When the two parts were combined they produced a very palatable chocolate that they named Bendicks Bittermints.
 The chocolate coating contains 95% cocoa solids.

 By 1933, Bendicks was developing a reputation for quality and a new store was opened in the heart of London's exclusive Mayfair.
 Prominent among the visitors was the Duke of Kent, son of King George V, who visited for the renowned Bittermints.
 The company soon became known as Bendicks of Mayfair.

 In 1946 the business was sold to Mr. Edgar Lawley.
 By 1952 Bendicks had moved to a building which bridged St. Thomas Street and Little Minster Street in Winchester, Hampshire.
 This building, which has now been demolished and replaced by residential properties and garages, had been constructed in around 1890 and been used as The Winchester Temperance Billiards Hall.
 It had already acquired the business of William Cox & Son, manufacturers of Royal Winchester Chocolates (a name which has been discontinued), which had been located in St. George's Street, Winchester (now occupied by McDonald's).

 The reputation of the company and its products was further enhanced in 1962 when it was awarded the coveted Royal Warrant: "By Appointment to Her Majesty The Queen".